 If you are using larger tiles, I recommend that you take then into a hardware store to have them cut.
 Just measure and mark your tiles and they will cut to order.
 This will give you a nice clean edge and is well worth it.

-6. Tracy Wolbaum says:
+6. Tracy Wolbaum Avatar

 What did you use on the edges?
 Did you use a bullnose tile or something else?

-7. carly says:
+7. carly Avatar

 I didn’t use anything for edges actually.
 I just ended with the same small tiles and then carefully grouted the ends to keep it neat.